STAR-Tsinghua/LiveEvaluationSystem/readme.md

 `./configure --enable-shared --enable-gpl --enable-libx264 --enable-libx265 --prefix=/usr/local/ffmpeg`

-You can reference this blog for further information about installing FFmpeg from src code https://blog.csdn.net/wangyjfrecky/article/details/80998303 .
+You can refer to this blog for further information about installing FFmpeg from src code https://blog.csdn.net/wangyjfrecky/article/details/80998303 .

 You may have to install libx264 and/or libx265, just use `sudo apt install libx264-dev libx265-dev` to do so.